 - Do you want easy access to other places, ie. Venice, Verona, Milan?

-- Are you going to be reliant on public transport?
+- Are you visiting Lake Garda without a car and reliant on public transport?

 - How quiet a town would you like?

 Depending on your answers we would like to make some suggestions on each section of Lake Garda with a few pros and cons of each place.
-Some places we can make some hotel recommendations too.
+In some places we can make some hotel recommendations too.

 The Best Places To Stay – Lake Garda, Italy